 Today, Martha’s Village offers unique, life-changing programs addressing needs and providing solutions for the impoverished and homeless in the Coachella Valley.
 Through this gateway to hope, people restore their lives and become responsible, self-sufficient, and productive citizens, while passing on their newfound independence and life skills to their children and families.

 A vital component of the region’s safety net, Martha’s Village served over 6,000 neighbors in need from throughout the Valley last year, with a comprehensive array of programs.
-Based upon the nationally recognized “continuum of care model,” which addresses both the causes and the symptoms of homelessness, Martha’s Village offers transitional housing for families and individuals, nutritious meals, case management, childcare, recovery services, employment and education services, and emergency assistance.
+Based upon the nationally recognized “continuum of care model,” which addresses both the causes and the symptoms of homelessness, Martha’s Village offers emergency housing for families and individuals, nutritious meals, case management, childcare, recovery services, employment and education services, and emergency assistance.
 These programs are supplemented by a thrift store, medical clinic, computer lab, food pantry, resource room, and a cooling center.